Skip to content

 If you can, use open source tools

 There are several reasons why people choose a programming language or a software: simplicity, familiarity with the tool, lab standard and many others.
 These are all valid reasons for choosing a tool, but if you want to ensure that your research is open and transparent, you should also consider whether a tool is open source.
-Open source softwares grant you access to the source code and freedom to use, modify and distribute them.

 Document your code